Osmanity/osmanity/README.md

 # Hi there 👋

-##✨I'm Ibrahim Osman.
+##I'm Ibrahim Osman.
 A Software Engineer from Stockholm, Sweden.✨

 ---